-If you are involved in any type of fitness classes, personal training, or even home-based DVDs, you will often hear an instructor say: Let’s get that heart rate up!
+If you are involved in any type of fitness routine, personal training, or even home-based DVDs, you will often hear an instructor say: Let’s get that heart rate up!
 Sounds good in theory.
 If my heart rate is going up, and usually my breathing too, I must be engaging in an aerobic activity and everything about that feels right.
 From running upstairs to avoid the crowded elevators at work, to raking leaves, playing touch football, or coming to a boot camp class – moving is key to a healthy heart, healthy life, and reaching our fitness goals.

 However, while sustained physical activity is good for the cardiovascular system and improving fitness levels, our work should not stop there.

 From beginner to advanced, there is a heart rate training zone for you to check in and see if you are really working at an appropriate level.
-Your heart rate zone or target heart is a percentage of your maximum heat rate.
-To calculate you maximum heart rate, or MHR, you simply subtract your age from 220 if you are a male, and 226 if you are a female.
+Your heart rate zone or target heart is a percentage of your maximum heart rate.
+To calculate your maximum heart rate, or MHR, you simply subtract your age from 220 if you are a male, and 226 if you are a female.

 If you are attending a cycle class or training for your Tri or marathon, you will want to increase your training zone MHR to 85%.
 Here you will burn more calories (50% coming from fat) and increase your stamina.